mvesterli/amethyst-editor/README.md

 * The ability to create/edit prefabs.
 * Preview assets (meshes, textures, prefabs, etc.) in the editor.
 * View systems and information about ordering/dependencies and which entities they currently act on.
+* Send log output to the editor and provide a way to filter and search logs.
+* Better default color scheme and style.
+* Run the editor with dummy data such that you don't need to have an actual game running (or even have Rust installed) to work on the visual components of the editor.

+> TODO: Move these to epic tickets in the issue tracker.

 [Amethyst]: https://www.amethyst.rs/
 [Electron]: https://electronjs.org/